-- Some variations that might be encountered when examining insurance company records - For each "it", could have multiple claims, i = 0, 1, ..., 5 - For each claim y{iti} , possible to have one or a combination of three (3) types of losses: - Iosses for injury to a party other than the insured y{iti,1} "injury"; - 2 losses for damages to the insured, including injury, property damage, fire and theft y{iti,2} - "own damage"; and - S losses for property damage to a party other than the insured $y{iti,3}$ -"third party property". - Distribution for each claim is typically medium to long-tail. - The full multivariate claim may not be observed.
+- Some variations encountered when examining company records. - For each "it", could have multiple claims, $j = 0, 1, \dots, 5$ - For each claim y{iti} , possible to have one or a combination of three (3) types of losses: - 1 losses for injury to a party other than the insured $y{itj,1}$ "injury"; - losses for damages to the insured, including injury, property damage, fire and theft $y{iti,2}$ - "own damage"; and - 3 losses for property damage to a party other than the insured $y{iti,3}$ -"third party property". - Distribution for each claim is typically medium to long-tail. - The full multivariate claim may not be observed.
 For example: